princesinghrajput/readme/README.md

 - 👀 I’m interested in coding and Programming
 - 🌱 I’m currently learning C++ and  Python
 - 💞️ I’m looking to collaborate on any best project.
-- 📫 How to reach me: contact me on my E-main add: psr8084@gmail.com
+- 📫 How to reach me: contact me on my E-mail add: psr8084@gmail.com

 <!---
 princesinghrajput/princesinghrajput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.